 Journey Time: About 24 hours

-Sample timetable: (summer only) Depart London 7.19am, arrive Marseille at 2.45pm then overnight ferry departs from Marseille at 7pm, arrives Ajaccio, Corsica at 06.15
+Sample timetable: Depart London 7.19am, arrive Marseille at 2.45pm then overnight ferry departs from Marseille at 7pm, arrives Ajaccio, Corsica at 06.15

-Changes: Direct train to Marseille then transfer to ferry terminal for overnight ferry to Corsica
+Changes: Change in Paris or Lille for Marseille or Nice then transfer to ferry terminal for overnight ferry to Corsica

 Frequency of Departures: 3-4 times per week